scp222thj/MalumMenu/README.md

 - ❌ PS & Switch & Xbox

 Now ensure that you have downloaded the correct zip file for your platform:
-- For Steam, Epic Games Launcher, and Itch.io, use `MalumMenu-2.4.0.zip`
+- For Steam, Epic Games Launcher, and Itch.io, use `MalumMenu-VERSION.zip`
-- For the Microsoft Store edition, use `MalumMenu-2.4.0-Microsoft.zip`
+- For the Microsoft Store edition, use `MalumMenu-VERSION-Microsoft.zip`

 Make sure you followed the installation guide precisely.
 This is what your `Among Us` folder should look like after a successful installation: